azeemh/loislane/README.md

 (Evaluate if possible to syndicate another RSS feed of a sibling site/news outlet or fellow journalist and if users are interested in such a feature.)

 ### integrate flac audio and other HIFI cross platform audio and video fallback supports and polyfills for older browsers

+### add livestream widgets and customization: icecast player, twitch, youtube, and tiktok live, + custom code option so future platforms can also be embedded.